- Online Services Pay Fines, Transcripts...

 Current Grand Jury Members

-Matthew J. Golden (foreperson); Kirk J. Candland; John A. Crossman; Cynthia J. Deutsch; Charles T. Eckstrom; Julianna G. Hart; George W. Hoyer; Stephen W. Kelley; Warren R. Martin; Naomi Martinez; Richard G. McHale; Michael S. Murrell; Edwin Oviatt; J C Pickett; Paul J. Roberts; Patricial M. Sterling; Edward W. Thomas; Michael Wallace; Ross Workman
+Ross Workman (foreperson); Lynda M. Burton; Kirk J. Candland; John A. Crossman; Cynthia J. Deutsch; Charles T. Eckstrom; George W. Hoyer; Stephen W. Kelley; Naomi Martinez; Robert A. Meanza; Michael S. Murrell; Edwin Oviatt; J C Pickett; Paul J. Roberts; Edward W. Thomas; Michael Wallace

 In the event you would like to bring an issue before the Napa County Grand Jury, please access and complete the form below and mail to the address listed on the form.
 Do not mail your complaint to a judicial officer.
 Please note your issue or inquiry remains confidential by law.